joanrocajovani/project-geospatial/README.md

 ![country_funded](https://user-images.githubusercontent.com/114917673/199007944-98342730-ce95-4641-83f7-445dd040c329.JPG)

 USA was first in all categories, UK was second and Canada 3rd in 2 categories.
-So I picked those and then I also picked Spain being my own country and one of the fastest-growing tech hubs in southern Europe.
+So I picked those..

 ### Choosing the cities